When I bought the Sawyer Mini water filter 3 years ago, it was because of 3 main features…

 You don’t want the pouch to burst open during the middle of your trip, leaving you with no way to filter water.
 So…

 - Use a Plastic Bottle Instead of the Pouch: Instead of using the pouch, use a plastic bottle designated for dirty water (remember not to drink from bottles which had dirty water in them!).
 Just screw the Sawyer Mini onto the bottle and squeeze the bottle to filter the water.
 This method isn’t perfect.
 The plastic bottle will get deformed.
 You’ll have to unscrew/rescrew the filter from the bottle to keep water going as you squeeze.
 Just remember that the Sawyer is only compatible with STANDARD THREAD bottles.
 Don’t accidentally bring a wide-mouth bottle!

 - Buy Back Up Pouches: The Sawyer pouches are a bit pricy.
-I went to Amazon and found “collapsible water bottles” with screw heads for just $2.
+I went to Amazon and found “collapsible water bottles” with screw heads for ridiculously cheap.
 These will also eventually burst, but it was cheaper than the Sawyer pouches.

 Use Flavor Packets to Mask Bad-Tasting Water

 Water filters like the Sawyer Mini will remove bacteria, parasites and other common backcountry pathogens, but the filter won’t remove the bad taste.